eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 ##	Skills Sets for Mixed-Signal IC Design

 Skill sets for mixed-signal IC design:
++ Developing, implementing and delivering digital and mixed signal IP and test chips across a broad range of process nodes from low geometry FinFET to more specialist processes.
 + Digital/Mixed Signal HW Design Engineer · Keysight Technologies · United States
 	- As a Digital/Mixed Signal HW Design Engineer in product R&D, you will play a key role in defining and developing Signal Source products, and you will have the opportunity to directly contribute to the success of Keysight.
 You will work with engineers from diverse areas of expertise to create complete solutions for our customers.
 The product R&D team is made up of electrical, mechanical, FPGA, firmware, and software engineers, who all work together with our planning and marketing departments to transform designs into final products.
 	- In this position you will be designing, laying out, turning, testing, and troubleshooting hardware.
 You will work with simulation tools and design tools to implement your ideas, then test and troubleshoot the hardware using state of the art test and measurement equipment.
 As the leader in test and measurement, all our designs leverage cutting edge technology to make the best possible products for our customers.